ppryanichek/100-days-of-code/log.md

 Today I started learning sql (postgresql) but still can't get the server running 👍👍

+### Day 40: November 23, Saturday

+**Today`s Progress**:

+Today I spent 1.5 hours to correctly install postgreSQL and connect the server.
+I did it!

+I created a BD and played with the table a bit.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)